- Monday, January 02, 2017

 TIP: Hotels require a minimum of 3 nights.

-Additionally, there are more affordable motels and inns which located near the parade route, view all accommodations…
+There are also more affordable motels which located near the parade route, view all accommodations→

 The Metro Gold Line will run throughout the night of December 31st and morning of January 1st.
 Trains run every 7 minutes from 5:00 AM to 9:00 PM between Downtown Los Angeles and Pasadena.
 There are four stations on the parade route, Memorial Park, Del Mar, Lake, and Allen.